Tulbaghia violacea

-Tulbaghia violacea, known as society garlic (also known as pink agapanthus, wild garlic, sweet garlic, spring bulbs, or spring flowers) is a species of flowering plant in the family Amaryllidaceae, indigenous to southern Africa (KwaZulu-Natal and Cape Province), and reportedly naturalized in Tanzania and Mexico.
+Tulbaghia violacea, commonly known as society garlic, pink agapanthus, wild garlic, sweet garlic, spring bulbs, or spring flowers, is a species of flowering plant in the family Amaryllidaceae.
+It is indigenous to southern Africa (KwaZulu-Natal and Cape Province), and reportedly naturalized in Tanzania and Mexico.

 Growing to 60 cm tall by 25 cm wide, it is a clump-forming perennial with narrow leaves and large clusters of fragrant, violet flowers from midsummer to autumn (fall).

-Cultivation
+Description and cultivation

 When grown as an ornamental, this plant requires some protection from winter frosts.
-This species and the cultivars ‘Purple Eye’ and ‘Silver Lace’, with cream-margined leaves, have all gained the Royal Horticultural Society’s Award of Garden Merit.
+This species and the cultivars 'Purple Eye' and 'Silver Lace', with cream-margined leaves, have all gained the Royal Horticultural Society's Award of Garden Merit.

 Treatment of seeds with a smoke solution has been shown to increase the leaf mass and height of T. violacea seedlings.
 Seeds exposed to aerosol smoke was also shown to lead to a higher seedling survival percentage.

+Odour

+While the smell of T. violacea is typically described as garlic like, there has been an instance where police were called about the smell of cannabis in a neighborhood only to find out that the culprit was actually a combination of lemon verbena and society garlic.

+Uses

-Edible uses
+Culinary uses

 T. violacea leaves are eaten as a substitute for chives and garlic.
 In South Africa, Zulu people eat the leaves and flowers as a leaf vegetable like spinach or for seasoning meat and potatoes.